310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
 Hm?
-We’re not changing together?
+We aren’t changing together?
 We’d get the job done faster that way, though!
 C’mon, all the kiddos are waiting for our rescue!
 {% endbubble %}

 {% bubble Midori v2 %}